SandPointHOA/spcchoa-site/content/news/food-truck-friday-august-14-mix-poke.md

 draft: false
 featuredImage: ""
 ---
-Next food truck in SPCC Triangle Park is this Friday 8/14.
+Next food truck in SPCC Triangle Park is this Friday, August 14.
 “Mix Poke” will be here 4 PM to 8 PM.
 WALK UP ordering.

 Here is a link with some pictures of their trucks and food as well! [https://www.seattlefoodtruck.​com/food-trucks/mix-poke-truck](https://www.seattlefoodtruck.com/food-trucks/mix-poke-truck)